GautierBlandin/recipe-browser/docs/mvp-roadmap.md

 - [ ] Ensure navigation works from all states
 - [ ] Verify data persistence across app restarts
 - [ ] Basic error handling for edge cases
+- [ ] Use the app and clean the UI where relevant